-North Carolina mom mourns for daughter killed in auto accident
+North Carolina mom mourns for daughter killed in an auto accident

 On May 29, the nightmare of every mother befell a North Carolina woman.
 She lost her daughter in a fatal auto accident.
 Now, as she grieves for her daughter, her friends have put together a fundraiser to help her with the financial burden her daughter’s death has created.